 Downtown SMART Station

-Project design and construction for a fully operational Downtown SMART Station.
+Project design and construction for a functional Downtown SMART Station, where passengers can board on and off the train.
 The project will be completed in three phases, namely:

 At their January 26, 2016 City Council meeting, Council approved an initial phase of a Downtown SMART Station.

 At the September 15, 2015 City Council meeting, staff was requested to agendize the City Council's consideration of funding a feasibility study for a Downtown SMART Train Station adjacent to the Old Train Depot at Grant & Railroad Avenues.
 The proposed Downtown Novato SMART station would be a third station for Novato--the other two locations are San Marin and Hamilton.

 The requested hearing occurred on October 6, 2015 where Council directed staff to expend up to $100,000 in reimbursing SMART and their consultants for a service planning and engineering feasibility study, and bring the issue back for public consideration as soon as it was complete.

 SMART staff and their team of engineers (LTK Engineering Services) and contractor (Stacy and Witbeck) have completed their engineering and cost analysis and provided two options--a full station and a phased-construction option.
 Another option for Council is to not proceed with a downtown station.
 The costs described in each option are preliminary estimates prepared by SMART.

 The study estimates that the project design and construction costs for a functional downtown station would be about $5 million--resulting is three SMART stations in Novato.